MicrosoftDocs/cpp-docs/docs/cppcx/fundamental-types-c-cx.md

 |default|char16|A 16-bit non-numeric value that represents a Unicode (UTF-16) code point.|wchar_t<br /><br /> -or-<br /><br /> L'c'|(Specified by the Unicode standard)|

 ## Numeric types
  The following table lists the built-in numeric types.
 The numeric types are declared in the `default` namespace and are typedefs for the corresponding C++ built-in type.
-Not all C++ built-in types (long, for example) are supported in the [!INCLUDE[wrt](../cppcx/includes/wrt-md.md)].
+Not all C++ built-in types (long, for example) are supported in the Windows Runtime.
 For consistency and clarity, we recommend that you use the C++/CX name.

 |C++/CX name|Definition|Standard C++ name|Range of Values|
 |-----------------------------------------------------------------------|----------------|-------------------------|---------------------|